Osong station: Criticism

 The Gyeongbu high-speed railway was originally not planned to have a station in North Chungcheong Province.
 The railway was also planned to be built across Sejong instead of Cheongju.
 After the initial plan was revealed, residents of Cheongju insisted that authorities build Gyeongbu HSR across Cheongju and build a station there, and threatened to blow up the HSR if they did not build Osong station.

 In fact, there wasn't any plan about Sejong City by then.
-However, if there were no Osong Station, there would be no station on North Chungcheong Province even though Kyeongbu HSR passes North Chungcheong Province.
+However, if there were no Osong Station, there would be no station on North Chungcheong Province even though the Gyeongbu HSR passes North Chungcheong Province.

 The real problem with this station is that it was selected as a branch station for the Gyeongbu and Honam high-speed railway.
 As a result, The price of the round-trip KTX from Yongsan station to GwangjuSongjeong Station has increased by 6200 won and Distance from Yongsan to GwangjuSongjeong increased by 19 km.